getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 #### Reverse codemapping

-1. Normal codemappings map a file in the stack trace (within Sentry) to the source code (in a source code management integration such as Github) using a stack trace root and a source code root.
+1. Normal [codemappings](https://blog.sentry.io/code-mappings-and-why-they-matter/) map a file in the stack trace (within Sentry) to the source code (in a source code management integration such as Github) using a stack trace root and a source code root.
 Sentry may store filenames differently than in Github, so codemappings store this relationship.
-We leverage codemappings here because we want to figure out the Sentry project(s) associated with the file and the stored name of the file in order to make a Snuba query, which requires `project_id`.
+We leverage codemappings here because we want to figure out the Sentry project(s) associated with the file and the stored name of the file in order to make a Snuba query (our in-house search infrastructure, read more about it [here](https://blog.sentry.io/introducing-snuba-sentrys-new-search-infrastructure/)), which requires `project_id`.
 2. We use the organization, the repository, and the filename to attempt to fetch code mappings for the file, matching on whether any source code root for a codemapping is a substring of the filename.
 If any codemappings are found, we reverse codemap by replacing the source code root in the filename from Github with the stack trace root.
 (Reverse because usually we go from stack trace to source code root, for instance when opening up a line from a stack trace in Github)

 #### Extract functions from the file patch

-1. Depending on the language of the file, we fetch the appropriate parser and apply it to the file patch (the git diff for the file).
+1. Depending on the language of the file, we fetch the appropriate parser and apply it to the file patch (the `git diff` for the file).
 2. This applies a regex to the whole file, looking for git hunk headers (e.g. `@@ -188,9 +188,7 @@ def __init__():` for Python) that indicate a function in the language, and that the code modified in the section below it belongs to that function.
 This is more or less correct in finding functions being modified in a PR, unless the function is super short or the lines modified are near the top of the function (this is a limitation of git).
-3. For Python, the regex only looks for `def {function_name}.` For Javascript/Typescript, there are more ways to initialize a function (function declaration, arrow function, function expression, etc), so there are multiple regexes to find function names.
+3. For Python, the regex only looks for `def {function_name}.` For JavaScript/TypeScript, there are more ways to initialize a function (function declaration, arrow function, function expression, etc), so there are multiple regexes to find function names.

 #### Snuba query to fetch top 5 issues by count